scaithness/options-wheel/README.md

 ---

-### ⚠️ Important Disclaimer
+### Disclaimer

 These results are based on historical, simulated trading in a paper account over a limited timeframe and **do not represent actual live trading performance**.
-They are provided solely to demonstrate the mechanics of the strategy and its ability to automate the Wheel process in a controlled environment. **Past performance is not indicative of future results.** Trading in live markets involves risk, and there is no guarantee that future performance will match these simulated results. **Nothing in this document constitutes investment advice or recommendations.**
+They are provided solely to demonstrate the mechanics of the strategy and its ability to automate the Wheel process in a controlled environment. **Past performance is not indicative of future results.** Trading in live markets involves risk, and there is no guarantee that future performance will match these simulated results.

 ---